roddhjav/play/site/content/_index.md

 - `htop`
 - `aa-status`

+You can also use `aa-log` to check denied logs from apparmor.
 The profiles are all available in `/etc/apparmor.d`

 #### Is it a honeypot?